 If you want a logical partition to run in an enhanced mode, you must specify the enhanced mode as the preferred mode for the logical partition.
 If the operating environment supports the corresponding non-enhanced mode, then the hypervisor assigns the enhanced mode to the logical partition when you activate the logical partition.
-In other words, if you specify the POWER6+ enhanced mode as the preferred mode, and the operating environment supports the POWER6+ mode, the hypervisor assigns the POWER6+ enhanced mode to the logical partition when you activate the logical partition.
-Similarly, if you specify the POWER6 enhanced mode as the preferred mode, and the operating environment supports the POWER6 mode, the hypervisor assigns the POWER6 enhanced mode to the logical partition when you activate the logical partition.
+In other words, if you specify the POWER6+ enhanced mode as the preferred mode, and the operating environment supports the POWER6+ mode, the hypervisor assigns the POWER6+ enhanced mode to the logical partition.
+Similarly, if you specify the POWER6 enhanced mode as the preferred mode, and the operating environment supports the POWER6 partition.
+Similarly, if you specify the POWER6 mode, the hypervisor assigns the POWER6 enhanced mode as the preferred mode, and the operating environment supports the POWER6 mode, the hypervisor assigns the POWER6 enhanced mode as the preferred mode to the logical partition when you activate the logical partition.